-Shannon Cooney is a Canadian dance artist: choreographer, performer, facilitator and dance educator. since 1993 she has been co-producing and presenting her choreographic works in her home base in Toronto, or Berlin as well as Canada, Europe, Switzerland and in the UK.
+Shannon Cooney is a Canadian dance artist: choreographer, performer, facilitator and dance educator. since 1993 she has been co-producing and presenting her choreographic works in Canada, Europe, Switzerland, Russia, India and in the UK.
 She’s performed in several choreographers’ works, improvisations, and installations and she danced from 1994-2006 with Toronto-based Dancemakers.

-Shannon has lived in Berlin since 2006 and engages in the research and development of her teaching practice; melding dance with Craniosacral principalscalled Dynamic Expansion, Moveable Cinema.
-This teaching practice is the “garden” for her choreographic projects,
+Shannon has lived in Berlin since 2006 and engages in the research and development of her teaching practice; melding dance with Craniosacral principals called Dynamic Expansion™, Moveable Cinema.
+This teaching practice is the garden for her choreographic projects,

 She teaches locally and internationally for dance centres, companies and universities including: Cullberg, Weld Company, SKH University of the Arts Danscentrum Sad, Malmö, Danscentrum, Dansalliansen, Royal Swedish Ballet, Stockholm, Meg Stuart/Damaged Goods, Universtiy of Art in Berlin, HZT- BA dance program, P.A.R.T.S.
 La Raffinerie, (BE) fabrik Potsdam, ImPulsTanz, Tanzquartier Wien, Circuit-Est, Montreal, Dancemakers, Ottawa Dance Directive (ODD), Toronto's Love-In Toronto, Dance House, Dublin (IR), CND Lyon, and CDC Gernoble, France for the independent dance scene in Istanbul, Turkey, and ongoing at Tanzfabrik-Berlin.
 As a creative facilitator she mentors students at all levels; BA, Masters and PhD candidates as well as artists and collectives some include, Kondition Pluriel-Marie-Claude Poulin, Alison Denham, with Jared Gradiger and Angela Schubot, Francesca Pedulla and Lesandra Dodson.